 Cost of Ownership

 The third-generation MINI's biggest step forward has undoubtedly come in the area of engine efficiency and the five-door car continues that theme.
-Go for the Cooper D and it'll manage 78.5mpg on the combined cycle, with emissions rated at 95g/km.
-The automatic gearbox features an engine start/stop function, preventing unnecessary fuel consumption.
+Go for the MINI One 5-Door and you're looking at 52.3mpg on the combined cycle and 122g/km of CO2.
+For the Cooper version, the figures are 51.4mpg and 123g/km.
+For the Cooper S, it's 43.5mpg and 148g/km.
+Going for the automatic gearbox won't penalise you much.
+It features an engine start/stop function, preventing unnecessary fuel consumption.
 When used in conjunction with the MINI Navigation System, it's able to take account of the selected route profile and control gear shifts.
 Based on navigation data, the appropriate drive position is selected to match the road ahead, preventing unnecessary upshifts.

 MINIMALISM environmental technologies include a shift-point display function and optimised preheating process on the diesels.
 Brake energy recuperation and need-oriented control of the fuel pump, coolant pump and other ancillary units feature on all models.
 The electromechanical power steering and map-controlled oil pumps in all engines are optimised for the most efficient use.
 There's even an optimised preheating process which delivers a 50 per cent reduction in the energy required to start the diesel engines.